-EU: The ISRS Location Code can be used for the file name of the external XML files, for example DEXXX039000000005023.XML.
+EUR: The ISRS Location Code or a UUID can be used for the file name of the external XML files, for example DEXXX039000000005023.XML.

-.EEE – support file extension.
-(TXT, HTM, XML or TIF).
+.EEE – IENC support file extension.
+(TXT, HTM, XML or TIF or JPG).

-Support File Management
+Support file management

-When a support file is created or a subsequent version is issued it must carry its own issue date and it may be supported with a digital signature which authenticates it against the producer’s public key included in the exchange set metadata.
+When a support file is created or a subsequent version is issued it must carry its own issue date and it may be supported with a digital signature which authenticates it against the Producer’s public key included in the exchange set metadata.

+The “revisionStatus” field of the support file discovery metadata defines if the support file is new, replacement or deletion.

+The “purpose” field of catalogue discovery metadata defines if the Catalogue is a new edition or a cancellation.

-The type of support file is indicated in the “purpose” field of the discovery metadata.
-Three types: new, replacement and deletion are defined.
-Support files carrying the “deletion” flag must be removed from the system.
-When a feature pointing to a text, picture or application file is deleted or updated so that it no longer references the file, the Inland ECDIS or ECS software must check to see whether any other feature referenced the same file, before that file is deleted.
+Support files carrying the “deletion” or “cancellation” flag must be removed or archived.
+Upon receiving an IENC support file with the “SupportFileDiscoveryMetaData” field “revisionStatus” populated as “deletion” is received, the Inland ECDIS or ECS software must check to see whether any features reference the IENC support file, prior deleting or archiving the file.

-Each support file required must be used only once in the exchange set.

-Support files should be stored in a separate folder within the exchange set, refer to Figure 25 – S-401 Exchange Set.
+Support files , with the exception of Catalogue files, must be stored in a separate folder within the Exchange Set named SUPPORT_FILES.
+The Catalogue files must be stored within the Exchange Set in a folder named “CATALOGUES”.
+Refer to S-100 Part 17, clause 17-4.2 Figure 17-3 – An S-100 Exchange Set folder structure.

-Reuse of a support file name after a deletion period is possible only if the support file edition number is higher than the previous edition number before deletion.
+Reuse of a IENC support file name after a deletion is possible only if the IENC support file edition number is higher than the previous edition number before the deletion.

 Only the latest edition of a support file can be used.
 As soon as a new edition is created and installed, the older version is retired and can no longer be used by any feature.

-If a support file is associated with multiple features in one or several datasets, a new edition of the file will immediately be used by all associated features.
+If an IENC support file is associated with multiple features in one or several datasets, a new edition of the file will immediately be used by all associated features.

-If a new edition of a support file contains changes not applicable to all previous associated features, a completely new file must be created instead.
-This is to maintain the support file information in the associated features not effected by the last changes.
-The associations to the old file must then be removed and new associations created for the new support file.
-Features where changes were not applicable will continue to use the old support file.
+If a New Edition of an IENC support file contains changes not applicable to all previous associated features, a completely new IENC support file must be created instead.
+This is to maintain the IENC support file information for the associated features not effected by the changes.
+The associations to the original file must then be removed for the relevant features and new associations created for the new IENC support file and applied by IENC update.
+Features where changes were not applicable will continue to use the original IENC support file.

+In all cases, the ENC update(s) and the associated new or updated IENC support file(s) must be included in the same Exchange Set.
+If the original IENC support file’s supportFileDiscoveryMetadata “supportedResource” was originally populated to reference one of more IENCs, then it can be updated in the CATALOG.XML without adding the original IENC support file in the Exchange set.

-The following scenario demonstrates the rules related to versioning and issuing of new support files:
+The following scenario demonstrates the rules related to versioning and issuing of new IENC support files:

-Three Caution areas are encoded within three different ENCs.
-All of them references the same support file A:
+Three Caution areas are encoded within three different IENCs.
+All of them references the same IENC support file A: